szepeshazi/E2E-Tests-Dart-Go-Mummy-Go/README.md

 Test #19: Try to play the video, check if the popup shows up on page

-Test #20: Check if the filtering options work
+Test #20: Check if the workout type filtering options work

+Test #21: Check if the workout time filtering options work

+Test #22: Check if the text filtering options work

-Test #21: After login, Check user shows on all Highscore lists
+Test #23: After login, Check user shows on all Highscore lists

-Test #22 (Örökranglista): Scores Page Birth-List Tab has data and includes users name
+Test #24 (Örökranglista): Scores Page Birth-List Tab has data and includes users name

-Test #23 (30 napos): Scores Page 30-Days Tab has data and includes users name
+Test #25 (30 napos): Scores Page 30-Days Tab has data and includes users name

-Test #24 (egy hónapban): Scores Page 1-Month-Ago Tab has data and includes users name
+Test #26 (egy hónapban): Scores Page 1-Month-Ago Tab has data and includes users name

-Test #25: Check clicking on "Megvasarlom" throws no errors | The GWL
+Test #27: Check clicking on "Megvasarlom" throws no errors | The GWL

-Test #26: Clicking on "Megvasarlom" throws no errors | Superhuman Program
+Test #28: Clicking on "Megvasarlom" throws no errors | Superhuman Program

+Test #29: Clicking on "Megvasarlom" throws no errors | Dancing Mom

+Test #30: Clicking on "Megvasarlom" throws no errors | Joga Mania

 #### Directory And File Structure